rszyma/kanata-tray/README.md

 - Windows `C:\Users\<YourUsername>\AppData\Roaming\kanata-tray`
 - macOS `$HOME/Library/Application\ Support/kanata-tray`

 Alternatively, you can place your config file in the same folder as kanata-tray executable, and it will be have higher priority than the global config in user folder.

+Custom config directory location can be set with `KANATA_TRAY_CONFIG_DIR` environment variable.

 ### Examples